The CM class number one problem for curves of genus $2$: Enumerating the fields

-\begin{proof} Note that Step $4$ and Step $5$ of the algorithm above do not affect the validity of the algorithm by Lemma \ref{quick}.
+Note that Step $4$ and Step $5$ of the algorithm above do not affect the validity of the algorithm by Lemma \ref{quick}.
 These two steps are only to speed up the computation.
+In Step $4$ we eliminate most of the CM fields.